purplesyringa/site/blog/any-python-program-fits-in-30-characters/index.md

 ### Optimization

 There's just one problem: the output of PyFuck is *exponential* in the count of non-`exc(0)` characters in the input code.
 So to encode realistic programs with just `exc('%0)`, we need to pass code through *a nested encoder* before passing it to PyFuck.
-The decoder looks like this:
+The optimized nested code looks like this:

 ```python
 exec(int("[bits of code]".replace("(","0").replace(")","1"),2).to_bytes([length of code]))
 ```

 We store bits as `(` and `)`, so there's only a fixed cost due to PyFuck (about $400$ KiB).
-Plus bits of the code, taking $8 \times$ more than the original bytes, but that's nothing compared to the PyFuck overhead.
+The bits of code take $8 \times$ more space than the original bytes, but that's nothing compared to the PyFuck overhead.

 ### The end